Call now for a FREE Consultation

 What is RUI?

-RUI stands for “released under investigation” and it essentially means you have been arrested for an offence, released without charge, but the police are still investigating your case.
-The process was introduced in new legislation in 2017 but many critics argue it has caused a lot of confusion and even violates people’s human rights.
+RUI stands for “released under investigation” and it essentially means you have been arrested for an offence, and released without charge, but the police are still investigating your case.
+The decision to RUI often stems from:

 In terms of a motoring offence, RUI means that you have been arrested and then released while the investigation continues.
-You are free to go but still face the possibility of being charged with an offence later on, or having your case dropped completely if the police or courts ultimately decide you are innocent or there is not enough evidence to convict you.
-This is very bad news for defendants because any driving ban will last until your case has been resolved and not just when you are convicted.
-You could be stuck unable to drive even though you will ultimately not be charged and may have not done anything wrong.
+You are free to go but still face the possibility of being charged with an offence later on.
+The police may decide to drop the case should they believe you are not guilty or should they lack the relevant evidence to convict you.
+This can be a particularly difficult time for those under investigation as there is uncertainty as to how the matter may proceed.

-The main issue that many opponents have with RUI is that there are technically no rules which govern its use meaning that has often been used in place of pre-charge bail because it affords the police more freedom.
-For example, the maximum duration of pre-2017 bail was six months but there is no time limit to how long you can be RUI.
+A major concern with being RUI is that there is no specific time limit for the police to decide how to proceed.
 This means that you could be in a state of limbo for years and not know if you are going to be charged tomorrow or the entire case dropped next week.
 This can cause an enormous emotional toll with no way to find out what is going on or to speed up the process.

 Contact Caddick Davies Solicitors today